learnk8s/knote-js/01_writing_a_note_taking_app.md

 When the main page of your app loads, two things happen:

-- All the existing notes are displayed
+- All the existing notes are displayed.
-- Users can create new notes through an HTML form
+- Users can create new notes through an HTML form.

 _Let's address the displaying of existing notes first._